Discover Northern Argentina Plus! the Ruins of Quilmes

 Distance: 90-139 km (56-86 miles).
 Meals: B, L, D

 Day 8: Day off in Cafayate

 Enjoy a rest day in Cafayate today - we'll recommend a ride to the nearby town of San Carlos, or, for those interested, we'll help arrange a visit to the Quebrada de Las Flechas, a stunning expanse of rock formations jutting up perpendicularly from the ground, or back to the Quebrada de Las Conchas for a sunset walk.
 Opportunities abound to sample local wines and specialties.

 Distance: Your choice, 28 km possible on paved roads (17 miles).
 Meals: B

 Highlights: Wine country, famous ruins of Quilmes, Pachamama ("Mother Earth") museum complex

 Our ride from Cafayate takes us by several of the vineyards that make this area's wine famous.
-We are riding along the valley toward the most famous ruins in Argentina-Quilmes.
-The indigenous community here resisted the Spanish occupation until 1667 when they were finally conquered; the Spaniards forced the population to evacuate the village and march toward Buenos Aires.
-Nobody survived the trek, and the town of Quilmes fell into ruin.
+We are riding along the valley toward the most famous ruins in Argentina - Quilmes.
+The indigenous community here resisted the Inca invasion first and then the Spanish occupation for 130 years until 1667 when they were finally defeated; the Spaniards forced the population to evacuate the village and march toward Buenos Aires.
+Hundreds died along the way, and the town of Quilmes fell into ruin.
+The survivors settled north of Buenos Aires and christened their new town, after the old and called it Quilmes.
 Wander through the partially restored ruins for a stunning view of the entire valley and visit the museum.
-Continue for another 14 km to arrive to the small town of Amaichá, famous for its museum complex dedicated to Mother Earth.
+Continue for another 17 km (10 miles) to arrive to the small town of Amaichá, famous for its museum complex dedicated to Mother Earth.